chewyt/ATMConsole/README.md

 4 > Transaction //print report method >> write to

 techincal debt
-prevent third client from entering due to thread limit
+prevent third client from entering due to thread limit: NOw can login but the commands werent heard , thus cannot proceed

 create user account in server as main thread listening for new client and allow client handler to work as second thread

+transaction cannot be retrieved ois oos errror --> check with sir